-Students who do not plan to earn a degree from Belmont may apply for admission through any of the following programs and may take one or more courses at Belmont.
+Students who do not plan to earn a degree from Belmont may apply for admission through any of the methods listed below and may take one or more courses at Belmont.
 Non-degree seeking status is not automatic and is usually granted for one term only, except in special circumstances.
 Non-degree seeking students are prohibited by federal regulations from receiving federal financial assistance.
 All application materials must be received by the application deadline.
 Non-degree seeking students are not eligible to participate in priority registration.

-- August 1st for fall entry (March 31st for international exchange students)
+August 1 (March 31 for international exchange students)

-- December 1st for spring entry (October 31st for international exchange students)
+December 1 (October 31 for international exchange students)

 *All application materials must be received by the application deadline.